OpenBookStore/openbookstore/README.md

 ### Web UI

-Run it with:
+To run the web application:

+- run it from the binary.
+Either download it from GitLab either build it (`make build`), then run it:

+    ./bookshops -w [--port 8989] [--verbose]

+- run it from sources:

     make run

 aka `sbcl --load run.lisp`.

-Set the port with the environment variable `OBS_PORT` (defaults to 4242).
+You can set the port with the environment variable `OBS_PORT` (defaults to 4242).

 Quit with `C-d`.

-From the REPL, call `(bookshops-web::start-app :port 4242)`.
+- run it from the REPL:

+    (bookshops-web:start-app :port 8989)

-Create a superuser:
+Create a superuser from the REPL:

     (bookshops.models::create-superuser name email password)